 “The biggest problem with holidays is getting the kids outside and away from screens without spending a fortune.” – Sue (virtual assistant).

 Have a look online for activities in your local area.
-Places like the Forestry Commission website have family focused activities in the forests, such as the Gruffalo Trail.
+Places like the Forestry England website have family focused activities in the forests, such as the Zog Trail.
 There’s lots of space to walk or ride bikes, getting the children active and out in the fresh air.

 It’s also a good idea to look at your local council website.
 More and more councils are putting free activities for children over the summer.
 Hannah (teacher) says “Our local council takes part in Play in the Parks – a free scheme for children ages 3-12.
 We’ll be taking a picnic down to join in the fun.”